 The Mexican government has extended the deadline for installing 406 MHz ELTs in light aircraft.
 AOPA requested the extension during a March meeting with the leader of the Mexican Civil Aviation Authority.
-The extension, which was published Aug.
-10, 2015 gives aircraft operators until June 30, 2018, to install the equipment in piston-powered privately owned aircraft with a maximum takeoff weight of less than 12,566 pounds.
+The extension gives aircraft operators until June 30, 2018, to install the equipment in piston-powered privately owned aircraft with a maximum takeoff weight of less than 12,566 pounds.
 Read more here.

 This two-minute video gives an overview of the process, as well a brief description of many of the items.